Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiments

-\textbf{Model tampering attacks improve worst-case vulnerability estimation.} Finally, we test if model tampering attacks offer novel information that can be used to \emph{predict} worst-case behaviors better than input-space attacks alone (\Cref{fig:worst_case_r2_by_num_predictors} in \Cref{app:worst_case_vulnerability_estimation}).
+\textbf{Model tampering attacks improve worst-case input-space vulnerability estimation.} Finally, we test if model tampering attacks offer novel information that can be used to \emph{predict} worst-case behaviors better than input-space attacks alone (\Cref{fig:worst_case_r2_by_num_predictors} in \Cref{app:worst_case_vulnerability_estimation}).
 We train linear regression models to predict worst-case input-space attack success rates with information from either (1) only input-space attacks, or (2) both input-space and model tampering attacks.
-We find that including model tampering attacks improves predictiveness (e.g. from 0.77 to 0.82 with three predictors).
+We find that including model tampering attacks improves predictiveness (e.g. from $r=0.77$ to $0.83$ with four predictors).
 The best-performing combinations typically include attacks from multiple families, suggesting diverse attacks provide complementary signals by probing different aspects of model robustness.

 \textbf{State-of-the-art unlearning can reliably be reversed within 16 fine-tuning steps -- sometimes in a single step.} We show the results of multiple fine-tuning attacks against the best-performing model from each unlearning method in \Cref{fig:lora}.
 All finetuning experiments, as detailed in \Cref{tab:finetune-hypers}, are performed within 16 gradient steps and with 128 or fewer examples.
 The only method that was resistant to few-shot fine-tuning attacks was TAR, in which only 1 out of the 9 fine-tuning attacks were able to increase the WMDP-Bio performance by over 10 percentage points.
 However, TAR models had low unlearning scores due to poor general utility, which renders their robustness to fine-tuning unremarkable.
 All utility-preserving state-of-the-art unlearning methods can be attacked successfully to recover more than 30 percentage points of WMDP performance.
-Moreover, the `Full-4' attack does only a single gradient step (with a batch size of 64) and still increases the WMDP performance on 6 of the 8 methods by over 25 percentage points.
+Moreover, even when we perform a single gradient step (with a batch size of 64) still increases the WMDP performance on 6 of the 8 methods by over 25 percentage points (see column ``Full-4'' in \Cref{fig:lora}).